 |Hardness||Total Dissolved Solids|

 The current Massachusetts radon remediation action level is at 10,000 pCi/L (Pico curries per liter) in water.
 The radon must be removed from the water and it is recommended testing the air for Radon as well.
-It should be noted that New Hampshire requires action if radon is only at 2,000 pCi/L. Maine and Rhode Island actionable levels are at 4,000 pCi/L. For more on radon see the link at Radon In Water Link.
+It should be noted that New Hampshire requires action if radon is only at 2,000 pCi/L. Maine and Rhode Island actionable levels are at 4,000 pCi/L, while the EPA is at 4,000.
+For more on radon see the link at Radon In Water Link.

 ARSENIC IN WATER